slabsxyz/docs/docs/intro.md

 5. **Cybersecurity:**

-    • **Secure Storage:** Cybersecurity firms can leverage Functor Network for the secure storage of cryptographic keys and sensitive data, enhancing overall security posture and reducing the risk of data compromise.
+    • **Secure Storage:** Cybersecurity firms can leverage Functor Network for the secure storage of cryptographic keys and sensitive data, enhancing overall security posture and reducing the risk of data compromise.ram_functor